dlight-js/homepage/apps/homepage/public/docs/basic-usages/class-components.md

 Let's analyze the syntax:
 * `@View`: This leading decorator is a marker to DLight that the subsequent class is purpose-built for UI representation.
 * `class MyComp`: By declaring MyComp, we're stitching together the internal state, potential behaviors, and the eventual visual layout our component will exhibit.
-* `View()`: This method is **central** to the visual articulation of the component.
+* `Body()`: This method is **central** to the visual articulation of the component.
 It's here that DLight finds the blueprint of how the component should manifest on screen.
 Inside this View method, you can **only code in the DLight DSL syntax** that we've described in above sections.
 * `div("hello")`: This is the DSL we've talked about.

 # Elements and Components